Command Line Interface¶

 option will be added if needed on each command’s class.
 For those commands that define specific

-this is the job of add_options method), which will be automatically called on Command
+this is the job of add_options method), which will be automatically called on Command’s initialization.

 - class Command¶